-- Replace your gas cap, even if you don’t see damage.
-This is the most likely cause of the P0440 trouble code.
-Since gas caps are fairly cheap, it’s a simple repair that can save you a lot of time.
+- Replace your gas cap, even if you don’t see the damage.
+It is the most likely cause of the P0440 trouble code.
+Since gas caps are relatively cheap, it’s a simple repair that can save you a lot of time.

 - Replace any damaged or leaking hoses you found around the EVAP system.
 Ensure the new hoses are installed securely.

 - If the pump valve fails the vacuum or multimeter test, replace it.

 - Use a smoke machine on your entire EVAP system to ensure the whole system is secure.
 Make sure you pay attention to the charcoal canister as well as the hoses.
 Replace any components you find to be leaking.